rishir95/Yelp-Dataset-Analysis/Scala/README.md

 ----------------------------
 In order to load the .scala file the ":load" command must be used along with the path of the file.

-e.g 	if the spark is installed in C directory and the .scala file is located at c\yelp_dataset\prog\Taask.scala.
+e.g 	if the spark is installed in C directory and the .scala file is located at c\yelp_dataset\prog\Taask.scala
 		The command to load the file will be :

 		scala> :load /yelp_dataset/prog/Task.scala